VARIOUS TYPES OF BEARINGS

 Most bearings require at least periodic maintenance to ensure proper operation.
 Bearings used in high-speed or heavy-load applications are particularly vulnerable to erosion and failure – they should be checked regularly for signs of wear, and adjusted whenever necessary.
 Even for bearings that have a less demanding performance profile, regular maintenance and attention to cleaning & lubrication can extend operating life greatly.

 Low or even no-maintenance bearings are becoming increasingly common, with fluid and magnetic bearings leading the way in combining outstanding performance with long operating life.
-A number of bearing technologies are aimed at further reducing maintenance requirements, and thus bringing down operational costs.
+A number of different bearings technologies are aimed at further reducing maintenance requirements, and thus bringing down operational costs.